 If there are issues surrounding your divorce that you cannot agree upon, you might consider attending mediation.
 A trained mediator will help you and your spouse to reach an agreement about your finances or any arrangements for your children.

 Before you make an application to court regarding financial or children issues, you are typically required to attend a Mediation Information Assessment Meeting (MIAM).
 This meeting aims to establish whether mediation is a practical solution in your case and informs the court that mediation has at least been considered before proceedings begin.

 Agree a financial settlement

-If you haven’t been able to agree a financial settlement between you and your spouse, and mediation has failed, you may need to make an application to the court for ‘financial remedy’.
+If you could not agree on a financial settlement between you and your spouse, and mediation has failed, you may need to apply to the court for consideration of a ‘financial remedy.’

-There are normally three stages to obtaining a financial order: the first appointment, Financial Dispute Resolution (FDR) and the final hearing.
+There are generally three stages to obtaining a financial order: the first appointment, Financial Dispute Resolution (FDR), and the final hearing.

-You must personally attend these appointments/hearings and the court will either help you to agree a financial settlement or will make an order if you can’t agree.
+You must personally attend these appointments/hearings and the court will either help you agree a financial settlement or will make an order if you cannot agree.

 Apply for a child arrangements order

-If you have children, your petition for divorce will need to include a Statement of Arrangements for children, giving details of their proposed residence and contact with the non-resident parent.
+If you have children, your divorce application will need to include a Statement of Arrangements for Children, giving details of their proposed residence and contact with the non-resident parent.

-If you agree then the court can approve these arrangements.
-If you don’t agree, and you have failed to reach an agreement through mediation, you may have to make an application to the court for a child arrangements order.
-This will detail where your child should live and outline any contact arrangements.
+If you agree, the court can approve these arrangements.
+If you do not agree, and you have failed to reach an agreement via mediation, you may have to make an application to the court for a child arrangements order.
+This will set out where your child will live and outline any contact arrangements.